Due to IP65 protection class rating, this laser measurer can be used even in the most extreme conditions and environments.

 What Is a Laser Measurer?

-It is hard to imagine a construction or renovation project without a measuring tool such as a traditional measure tape.
-It may prove useful for measuring the length of gypsum plasterboard or a piece of a plastic pipe.
-However, when it comes to larger measurements, especially when measuring distances of over 20 feet, a traditional measure tape would hardly be any good.
+It is hard to imagine a construction or renovation project requiring no such measuring tool as a traditional measure tape.
+This tape may prove useful for measuring the length of gypsum plasterboard, a piece of a plastic pipe, and many other things.
+However, when it comes to larger measurements, especially such as measuring spaces and distances over 20 feet, using just a measure tape will not be enough.
+That's where a laser measuring device comes in.

 Below we describe which parameters you should consider when deciding on which laser measurer will be right for you.

-Having measured and marked off spots on a wall, you can an impact driver for a fast and quality drilling.
+Having measured and marked off spots on a wall, you can use an impact driver for fast and quality drilling.

 What Features to Compare